websauna/websauna/docs/source/narrative/crud/crud.rst

 Form schema generation
 ----------------------

 *Show*, *edit* and *add* views have a form schema which describes how individual object is shown or edited.
-Form schema uses :doc`form autogeneration <../form/autoform>`, though you can manually specify the schema.
+Form schema uses :doc:`form autogeneration <../form/autoform>`, though you can manually specify the schema.

 Form creation process is following for CRUDs manageing SQLAlchemy based data